victoriadim/victoriadim/README.md

 - 👋 Hi, I’m @victoriadim
 - 👀 I’m interested in Python and SQL
-- 🌱 I’m currently learning Python Advanced in SoftUni
+- 🌱 I’m currently learning Python Advanced in SoftUni.
 - 📫 How to reach me: https://www.linkedin.com/in/viktoria-nedelcheva-8b2174271/